Adrien-Kahn/BlazingHell/README.md

 `LearningTest` contains the implementation of the first model described from 5.1 to 5.3 and in 5.5.

-## Automata.py
+## automata.py

 Automata.py implements the basic data structures needed to work with the inital model, namely `Cell` and `Automaton`.

 ### The class `Cell`

 `Cell` is, as explained in the report, the description of a cell of the automata.
-It simply contains all the information in that cell :
+It simply contains all the information in that cell:
 - `moisture` : the value of moisture for that cell
 - `fuel` : the remaining fuel in that cell
 - `state` : the current state of the cell

-The state of the cell is coded by a integer :
+The state of the cell is coded by a integer:
 - 1 : flammable
 - 2 : burning
 - 3 : burnt